moontree/gstreamer-usage/README.md

 }
 ```
 when I read the function in detail, this is the description,

-'''
+>
 Decreases the refcount of the buffer.
 If the refcount reaches 0, the buffer will be freed.
 If GST_BUFFER_MALLOCDATA() is non-NULL, this pointer will also be freed at this time.
-'''
-which means that when I called the function, the ref count off buffer decreases by 1? so the failed reason is that the original ref count is more than 1?

-read the source:
 Buffers are usually freed by unreffing them with gst_buffer_unref().
 When the refcount drops to 0, any memory and metadata pointed to by the buffer is
 unreffed as well.
 Buffers allocated from a #GstBufferPool will be returned to the pool when the refcount drops to 0.

+which means that when I called the function, the ref count of buffer decreases by 1, so the failed reason maybe the original ref count is more than 1?

 gst_buffer_unref() called gst_mini_object_unref() in gstminiobject.c, implement as following
 ```